About Arlington National Cemetery

 The Office of Army Cemeteries (OAC), consisting of Arlington National Cemetery in Arlington, Virginia and Soldiers’ and Airmen’s Home National Cemetery in Washington, D.C., is under the jurisdiction of the Department of the Army.
 The secretary of the Army consolidated authorities and created the executive director position to effectively and efficiently develop, operate, manage and administer the program.

-Arlington National Cemetery conducts between 27 and 30 funeral services each week day and between 6 and 8 services on Saturday.
-The grounds of Arlington National Cemetery honor those who have served our nation by providing a sense of beauty and peace for our guests.
-The rolling green hills are dotted with trees that are hundreds of years in age and complement the gardens found throughout the 624 acres of the cemetery.
-This impressive landscape serves as a tribute to the service and sacrifice of every individual laid to rest within the hallowed grounds of Arlington National Cemetery.
+Arlington National Cemetery conducts between 27 and 30 funeral services each weekday and between six and eight services on Saturday.
+The grounds honor those who have served our nation and provide a sense of beauty and peace for our guests.
+Rolling green hills are dotted with trees that are hundreds of years in age, complementing the gardens found throughout the cemetery's 639 acres.
+This impressive landscape serves as a tribute to the service and sacrifice of every individual laid to rest within these hallowed grounds.

 Soldiers’ and Airmen’s Home National Cemetery is one of the country’s oldest national cemeteries.
-The cemetery’s rolling hills mark the final resting place for more than 14,000 veterans, including those that fought in the Civil War.
-The cemetery offers a final resting place for residents of the Armed Forces Retirement Home – Washington.
+The cemetery’s rolling hills mark the final resting place for more than 14,000 veterans, including those who fought in the Civil War.
+The cemetery also offers a final resting place for residents of the Armed Forces Retirement Home – Washington.